rredelmeier/status_pr_scraper/README.md

 Reported Value | The main value, printed in large on statusPR.
 Often, this is the only data available.
 It can be a percentage or raw number. |
 Current | If the reported value is a percentage, then if statusPR reports the raw number (numerator), it'll be stored here. | Not all percentages also provide the raw number.
 Total | If the reported value is a percentage, then if statusPR reports the total (denominator), it'll be stored here. | Not all percentages also provide the raw number.
-Last Update | The date, formatted in the style of "06/oct/2017" | Hopefully changed to an easier-to-work-with format soon.
+Last Update | Last update date | Stored as datatime.date.
 Source | StatusPR's source for the data |
 Note | If StatusPR included a note with the data card, it'll be stored here. | Most cards don't include notes.